A powerful and stylish laptop, which outclasses rivals in key areas. The second screen functionality needs more support though.

 With the brightness cranked all the way to the max, we recorded 382.88 nits.
 That’s a bit darker than most high-end laptops.
 300-400 nits is a good amount, but we’re used to seeing results closer to the 500-nit ideal.
 The Dell XPS 15 2-in-1, for example, gave us 450.89 nits, while the 13-inch MacBook Pro 2018 actually cleared this in our tests, giving us 514 nits.

-At the darkest black level, the ZenBook Pro 15 gave us 0.24 nits, which adds up to a contrast ratio of 1582:1, which is good.
+At the darkest black level, the ZenBook Pro 15 gave us 0.24 nits, which adds up to a contrast ratio of 1582:1, which is very good.
 Anything approaching a ratio of 1500:1 will be more than adequate for photo and video-editing, and streaming content.
 Darker areas of the screen won’t look flat and unnatural, while similarly, brighter portions of the screen won’t look washed out.

 Viewing angles are excellent.
 The reflective coating means that sunlight and glare from striplights or desk lamps can interfere with what you’re looking at.
 This, combined with the relatively low brightness, did on occasion make working outdoors problematic.
 Generally speaking though, the ZenBook 15 Pro’s display is fantastic.